 Around 21.00 hours on 6th June, an enemy bomb hit a Rhino Ferry beached on MIKE Red Beach.
 Wing Commander Gates, Balloons Staff Officer, and a few other RAF personnel were seriously wounded.
 With Wing Commander Gates out of action, Squadron Leader Hill was to take charge of all the Beach Balloon Squadrons in the beachhead.

-On D+1, (7th June), Corporal A. Brookes (869570), a Balloon Operator of No 974 Beach Balloon Squadron was killed by a German mine which exploded while he was carrying out his balloon duties.
+On D+1, (7th June), Corporal A. Brookes (869570), a 41 year old Balloon Operator with No. 52 Balloon Flight, was killed by a German mine which exploded while he was carrying out his balloon duties.
 His body lay in an extensive minefield and it was some days before it could be recovered from the minefield and buried.